"They Died With Their Boots On" (Warner Bros., 1941)

 And here it is in more recent times:

 That "backside" (north side) of Crown Rock is rarely seen in the movies, which generally show the rock, along with the rest of The Wall that it was part of, from the east.
 The rest of The Wall was destroyed to build condos in the Upper Gorge, but for whatever reasons the builders decided to spare Crown Rock and leave it in place as decoration for the development.
-These days Crown Rock sits alone between a couple of those condos, looking a bit like an old warrior who would have tons of stories to tell, if only he could — stories of the hundreds of movies and TV shows filmed in that immediate area during the heyday.
+These days Crown Rock sits alone between a couple of those condos, looking a bit like an old warrior who would have tons of stories to tell, if only it could — stories of the hundreds of movies and TV shows filmed in that immediate area during the heyday.